Vino92babu/Automation-Portfolio/project1-automation/README.md

  Cons:
  - More code to write for each dynamic element
  - Misuse can lead to longer waits or timeout exceptions
- - Needs clear understanding of element behavior
+ - Needs a clear understanding of element behavior

  Real Scenario I Automated:
  - Selected a list of grocery items dynamically from the UI